 The National Union of Mineworkers is alive and kicking, and is still representing miners, their families and their communities.
 The NUM is still very active industrially and politically.
-It is over twenty nine years since the start of the Great Miners' Strike of 1984/85.
+It is over 30 years since the start of the Great Miners' Strike of 1984/85.
 We warned then that if our arguments for a role for coal in our energy requirements were not heeded then the country would pay a heavy price.
-Over twenty nine years on we have been proved absolutely correct.
+Over 30 years on we have been proved absolutely correct.

 Most of the nation's collieries have been closed, we are now at the mercy of foreign importers and gas and oil prices are rocketing.
-Our own gas reserves have been depleted at an alarming rate as we have squandered them in massive quantities in gas-fired power stations when we could have used coal.
-At the same time we have been squandering our indigenous coal reserves, with which this nation was blessed, by sterilising them in closed coal mines.
+Our own gas and reserves have been depleted at an alarming rate as we have squandered them in massive quantities in gas-fired power stations when we could have used coal.
+At the same time access to the indigenous coal reserves is severely restricted by the closure of coal mines.
 At the same time we have been squandering the talents of our skilled workforce by making them redundant.

 The National Union of Mineworkers is a unique organisation in that it still has a federal structure, which is comprised of area unions covering the length and breadth of Britain.

 From Scotland to South Wales the NUM still represents miners, past and present, working and retired, as well as supporting wherever we can their extended families.

 The Union has been highly successful in representing miners who suffered greatly from chest diseases and other injuries caused by the negligence of coal industry employers.

 In respect of bronchitis and emphysema the Union's tireless efforts led to the biggest common law damages claim in history compensating thousands of miners and their families and making sure that those suffering from, and in many cases dying from, the consequences of terrible diseases and accidents received some justice for their suffering by way of compensation.
 We have been instrumental in getting osteoarthritis of the knee for miners recognised as an industrial disease and claims can be made through the DWP.